ns1/pulsar-rum/README.md

 serialize protocol buffer objects to JSON.
 Some information is available on [the protocol buffer docs](https://github.com/protocolbuffers/protobuf/blob/master/docs/third_party.md) page.

-At the moment, only Bulk Beacon v1 supports HTTP+JSON ingestion.

 Building the examples
 ---------------------